 - Getting a court order requiring the other driver to pay you out of pocket

-- Putting a lien on the other driver’s car, home or other assets until you are paid
+- Putting a lien on the other driver’s car, home, or other assets until you are paid

 Talk to an Atlanta Uninsured/Underinsured Motorist Accident Lawyer for Free

 Our lawyers have spent decades recovering money for uninsured motorist claims.
 We don’t charge you money unless we get you paid.
 Let us give you a FREE, no obligation consultation to talk about your case and explain what we can do.
-Call us at (404) 341-6555 or fill out the form to the right to get your free consultation today.
+Call us or fill out the form to the right to get your free consultation today.